 Competency Requirements (B.S. and B.A. programs)

-The University’s General Education competency requirements for information literacy will be satisfied by completing the requirements above, in particular MARN 3001, 2801WE and 4002.
+The University’s competency requirements for information literacy will be satisfied by completing the requirements above, in particular MARN 3001, 2801WE and 4002.
 The writing in the major requirement will be satisfied by MARN 2801WE.
+In addition to the introductory Quantitative (Q) courses, additional upper-division Marine Sciences Q courses are included in the Group 3 elective.

 Note: Some Marine Sciences courses may be offered only at the Avery Point campus.
-Others may be partially available through Distance Learning.
+Others may be available through Distance Learning.

+Related Programs

 Minors in Marine Biology and Marine Sciences are described in the Minors section.

+The Statistical Data Science major has a Marine Science concentration that includes many of the required and elective courses above that facilitates a double major.

+The Accelerated 4+1 program providing a B.S. in Marine Sciences and M.S. in Oceanography in five years is described in the UConn Graduate Catalog under “Oceanography” and on the Marine Sciences Departmental website.

 Maritime Studies